rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/ring_buffer/ring_buffer.md

 - This data structure strategically wraps around at the beginning when there are no more items to remove at the end.

 #### Ring buffer can be implemented using:
-1. Fixed length list(normal array data structure in other programming languages).[we will be focusing on this]
+1. Fixed length list(normal array data structure in other programming languages).[we will be using list for ring buffer implementation]
 2. Doubly Linked List (Although less common)

+#### Common public properties:
+1. **isFull** -> checks if ring buffer is full.
+2. **isEmpty** -> checks if ring buffer is empty.
+Is full when the number of elements that have been added are equal to the length of the list.

 #### Common operation are:
-1. **read** -> reads data at the current [readIndex] in the list and advances the [readIndex] pointer one step forward.(can only read data in a forwards way)
+1. **read** -> reads data at the current [readIndex] location in the list and advances the [readIndex] pointer one step forward.
+Simulates remove and return behaviour (can only read data in a forward way).
-2. **write** -> writes data the current [writeIndex] in the list and advances the [writeIndex] pointer one step forward.(can only write data in a forward way).
+2. **write** -> writes data the current [writeIndex] location in the list and advances the [writeIndex] pointer one step forward.(can only write data in a forward way).
-3. **isEmpty** -> checks if ring buffer is empty.
-4. **isFull** -> checks if ring buffer is full. is full when the number of elements that have been added are equal to the length of the list.
-List(array data structure) is used internally to implement a ring buffer.
-5. **peek** -> returns a copy(if the data is primitive eg int,double,float,string) or reference of the data which the [readIndex] is pointing to without advancing the [readIndex] pointer one step forward.Return null if the ring buffer is empty.
+3. **peek** -> returns a copy(if the data is primitive eg int,double,float,string) or reference of the data which the [readIndex] is pointing to without advancing the [readIndex] pointer one step forward.
+Return null if the ring buffer is empty.

-#### Applications of ring buffer
+#### Applications of ring buffer:
-1. audio and video streaming
+1. Audio and video streaming
-2. network buffers
+2. Network buffers
-3. keyboard and mouse input buffers
+3. Keyboard and mouse input buffers
 4. Digital signal processing
 5. Synchronization.
-6. implement other data structures such as a queue
+6. Implement other data structures such as a queue

-#### key points
+#### key points: